naruto716/705py/705py-main/README.md

+# The new function is to deal with the fragment text

+It update the main.py by generate a jsonl document to record the text and then through consolidate.py(nature language process) to get the complete paragraph

 # Stream Python AI + Deepgram Quickstart

 This project follows Stream's Python AI quickstart but swaps the OpenAI realtime integration for the Deepgram speech-to-text plugin.